 Early on, his circumstances conspired to trap him.
 He was a working-class boy who hated school and who emerged from the classroom with little skill and even less ambition.
 He could easily have dropped straight into a low-paid rut, had he not given into a burst of defiance and started racing from one job to another – as a road-digger, a commercial artist, a porter at Covent Garden, and then a sailor with the Norwegian Army, a life that might have taken him around the world had he not jumped ship after a couple of weeks to fall in love with a stripper.

 When the stripper fell away, the same pattern repeated itself.
 In search of an income, he signed up to spend three years as a trainee accountant.
 It was regular, reliable work with a solid future and a good pension.
-Death.
+Which was always going to be a problem for a rebel.
 “One Monday morning, I had a letter to say ‘You’re half way through your three years.’
 I thought ‘I’m half way to being all the people I loathe’.
 So I jacked it in and hitched off to the Middle East for a while.”

 He fell into acting with the kind of rebel’s luck that also touches Captain Jack.
 Just as Jack blew every penny he had on his adventure in the Artic only to survive because some story in the Guardian made him a hot property in Wardour Street, so, too, Bob Hoskins returned from the Middle East to work as a window cleaner only to find himself waiting for a friend who was auditioning for a play.
 Hoskins was asked to read, got the lead part, did well, was spotted by an agent in the audience and took off into a new life.